B-S-F/yaku/README.md

 </figcaption>

 ## Development
-Developer documentation for the project see [DEVELOPMENT.md](./DEVELOPMENT.md).
+Developer docu for the project see [DEVELOPMENT.md](./DEVELOPMENT.md).